 Previous Charges

 Cannon-Grant is also charged with mail fraud.
-She asserts that she previously reported not receiving pay to the IRS and the charity division of the state attorney general.
+She asserts that she previously reported not receiving pay from the IRS and the charity division of the state attorney general.
 Prosecutors allege that Cannon-Grant began paying herself $2,788 per week in October 2020.

 Do you have additional information on Boston Activist Fraud?
 If yes, share it with us below.